 When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
 ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
 This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for PACCAR.

 What Are Current Liabilities, And How Do They Affect PACCAR's ROCE?

-PACCAR has total assets of US$27b and current liabilities of US$5.6b.
-Therefore its current liabilities are equivalent to approximately 20% of its total assets.
+PACCAR has total assets of US$28b and current liabilities of US$6.0b.
+As a result, its current liabilities are equal to approximately 21% of its total assets.
 Low current liabilities are not boosting the ROCE too much.